Rapid7 Labs

 Data Use Restrictions

 • The data cannot be redistributed in bulk.
-Data about assets (domains, IPs, etc) can only be shared with owners, controllers, and/or others with a legitimate relationship with those assets.
+Data about specific assets (domains, IPs, etc) can only be shared with owners, controllers, and/or others with a legitimate relationship with those assets.

 Feel free to contact research[at]rapid7.com regarding further questions.